HaroldPetersInskipp/Workshop/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Use me, in your project.
+Additional screenshots, art samples, code examples and demos upon request.

-_For more examples, please refer to the [Documentation](https://example.com)_
+Interested in hiring me <!--Highly skilled--> for your project?
+Contact me at Kalordrol2000@yahoo.com

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/HaroldPetersInskipp/Workshop/issues), and to make commits as I learn.
+See the [open issues](https://github.com/HaroldPetersInskipp/Workshop/issues), and to make commits to the Worckshop as I progress in development.